The Blitz: Bomb site rubble

 In one six-month period 750,000 tons (750000 LT) of bomb site rubble from London was transported by railway on 1,700 goods trains to make runways on Bomber Command airfields in East Anglia.
 Bomb site rubble from Birmingham was used to make runways on US Air Force bases in Kent and Essex in southeast England.
 Many sites of bombed buildings, when cleared of rubble, were cultivated to grow vegetables to ease wartime food shortages and were known as victory gardens.

 Novels

 According to Edward Quinn, Elizabeth Bowen's novel The Heat of the Day (1948) takes place during the "first heady autumn of the London air raids".
 The protagonist, Stella Rodney, meets her lover Robert, and their relationship is shaped by the historical context in which it takes place.
 The novel's powerful depiction of this era, marked by the camaraderie that arose during the Blitz and the constant threat of death, adds depth to its exploration of the theme of treason.
 Bowen's writing captures the poignant moments of strangers bidding each other farewell on street corners, as they hope to survive the night and not be forgotten.
 Overall, the novel's strength lies in its ability to transport readers to a specific time and place and make them feel the weight of historical events on the characters' lives.
+Likewise Bowen's short story Demon Lovers is a powerful evocation of the disturbing and often uncanny experiences of lives lived under conditions of blackout and bombardment.